ngblaylock/nathanblaylock.com/src/routes/projects/placeholdate/+page.md

 <!-- Placeholdate Plugin screenshot -->

-Since this post, I have had over 750 downloads of what I assume are happy customers.
-I am glad that I have been able to fill in a gap for other UI designers around the world.
+I am glad that I have been able to fill in a gap for thousands of UI designers around the world.

 <ProjectIcons {icons} />